Books, etc. by Brad Edwards

 the written commentary, and the use of new unfamiliar melodies.

 Congratulations on adding a new and relevant book to the resources for

 Professor of Low Brass, West Virginia University

 Great book, well organized.
 A very interesting and useful step by

 step method to learning clefs.
 Particularly useful is Brad's idea of

 Five American Folk Song Sketches

 In 2012, I composed five sketches based on American folk songs.
 The work is written for trombone and horn duet (duration: roughly 14 minutes).
-For the time being, I am selling this piece myself as a personalized pdf file for $10.
+These pieces are available as a direct-download pdf file (password-protected) for $15.